-All the prep is done in advance, making it the perfect no-bake dessert for special occasions - although it is easy enough to make when you just want to treat yourself.
+One of my favourite things about this pistachio tiramisu is all the prep is done in advance, making it the perfect no-bake dessert for special occasions.
 I love to serve this at dinner parties or bring it along as dessert to a gathering since it also travels well as it sits snugly in the dish.
 It really is so delicious with the layers of lady fingers and the pistachio cream.
 The pistachios give it a nutty but delicate flavour throughout.
+This is definitely one to try!

 - All the prep is done in advance so you can make it ahead of time and chill in the fridge until you are serving.